Implementing a Data Driven Procurement Strategy

 Here’s how having such fresh supplier data can transform your procurement:

 • Look up suppliers anywhere by your own criteria, from firmographic data to more specific industry specifications and codes.
-Our complex search API helps you find the best suppliers.
+Our search service helps you find the best suppliers.

 • Identify suppliers aligned with ESG criteria and promote sustainability.